 Onions have been proved to balance insulin levels, therefore reducing blood pressure.
 They are one of the few vegetables that can significantly reduce the risk of heart disease through lowering cholesterol and high blood pressure.

-Onions are also a good source of B vitamins, vitamin C and dietary fibre.
+Onions are also a good source of B vitamins, vitamin C and dietary fibre and there are only 40 calories in 100 grams (3.5 ounces) of onions.

 Download this step by step guide to growing onions at home.